mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/09-app-dependencies.markdown

 ## Application dependencies learning checklist
-<i class="fa fa-check-square-o"></i>
-Ensure the libraries your web application depends on are all captured in a requirement.txt file with pegged versions.
+1. Ensure the libraries your web application depends on are all captured in a requirement.txt file with pegged versions.

-<i class="fa fa-check-square-o"></i>
-An easy way to capture currently installed dependencies is with the ``pip freeze`` command.
+1. An easy way to capture currently installed dependencies is with the ``pip freeze`` command.

-<i class="fa fa-check-square-o"></i>
-Create a fresh virtualenv and install the dependencies from your requirements.txt file by using the ``pip install -r requirements.txt`` command.
+1. Create a fresh virtualenv and install the dependencies from your requirements.txt file by using the ``pip install -r requirements.txt`` command.

-<i class="fa fa-check-square-o"></i>
-Check that your application runs properly with the fresh virtualenv and only the installed dependencies from the requirements.txt file.
+1. Check that your application runs properly with the fresh virtualenv and only the installed dependencies from the requirements.txt file.

-### What do you need to learn after installing your app dependencies?